cl4es/cl4es.github.io/_posts/2020-04-27-Zip-Lookups.md

  <img src="/images/2020/zip_8_to_15.png" alt="From 124ns/op to 20ns/op on misses">

-On the PetClinic application, these improvements have improved startup time by almost 10%, or a few hundred milliseconds.
+On the Spring PetClinic application, these improvements have improved startup time by a few hundred milliseconds.

 Big thanks to [@eirbjo](https://twitter.com/eirbjo) for a great collaboration!